samhains/samhains.github.io/blog/_posts/intro-fab/2017-12-11-mounting-motors-assignment.md

 I spent some time getting the mechanism smooth with trial and error before making a knot and gluing it.

 ![](/blog/assets/fab_motor_mount/18.jpg)

+** CONCLUSION **

+I was too hasty with the Ban Saw, and cut up my material without thinking about centring the single flag that I had.
+I also would have liked to have done this with multiple flags.
+I learnt about mechanisms as well as gained added experience with general shop tools.